jmuehlig/perf-cpp/docs/sampling.md

 At its core, this functionality is akin to traditional profiling tools, like `perf record`, but uniquely tailored to record specific blocks of code rather than the entire application.

 The following data can be recorded:
-* Instruction pointers (current and callchain)
+* Instruction pointers (current and callchain),
-* ID of thread, CPU, and sample
+* ID of thread, CPU, and sample,
-* Timestamp
+* Timestamp,
-* Logical and physical address
+* Logical and physical address,
-* Data source (e.g., cache level, memory, etc.)
+* Data source (e.g., cache level, memory, etc.),
-* Group of counter values
+* Group of counter values,
-* Last branch stack (including jump addresses and prediction)
+* Last branch stack (including jump addresses and prediction),
-* User- and kernel-level registers
+* User- and kernel-level registers,
-* Weight of the access (which is mostly the latency)
+* Weight of the access (which is mostly the latency),
-* Data and code page sizes (when sampling for data addresses or instruction pointers)
+* Data and code page sizes (when sampling for data addresses or instruction pointers),
+* Creations and activations of new cgroups.

 &rarr; [See details below](#what-can-be-recorded-and-how-to-access-the-data).